 (Creative Common (CC) – One of several public copyright licenses that enable the free distribution of an otherwise copyrighted work.
 A CC license is used when an author wants to give people the right to share, use, and build upon a work that he/she has created.)

 These digital materials do not have union bugs on them.
-In the event that any of the materials offered on this site are printed, all materials must be produced by a union printing source.
+In the event that any of the materials offered on this site are professionally printed and distributed, all materials must be produced by a union printing source.

-In order to ensure that CWA can have a general awareness of the downloaders and users of the training material, after the download button is clicked there will be a short form which must be completed before the official downloading of the material can commence.
-Once you have downloaded the material, we would also like to know if you have made additional modifications/additions to our work, so that we could possibly include those on our site as alternative options to our original training.
+Once you have downloaded the material, please let us know if you have made additional modifications/additions to our work, so that we could possibly include those on our site as alternative options to our original training.

 Today, we have seen the largest redistribution of wealth in our nation’s history, a Great Recession that has paralyzed communities and the lowest unionized workforce in decades.
 Still, many believe the losses working families have experienced are a force of nature and not created by people and institutions in power.
 Most importantly this training urges members to take action; by making it clear that if we — working people — don’t change our power relationship with the corporate power structures, then we are promised nothing more than the continued dwindling of the Labor Movement’s effectiveness and relevance.